-At the same time, The Conference Board Coincident Economic Index® (CEI) for Korea, a measure of current economic activity, declined 0.2 percent in October to 112.5 (2004 = 100), following a 0.2 percent decline in September and a 0.3 percent decline in August.
+At the same time, The Conference Board Coincident Economic Index® (CEI) for Korea, a measure of current economic activity, increased 0.3 percent in January to 115.4 (2004 = 100), following a 0.7 percent increase in December and a 0.8 percent increase in November.

-The Conference Board LEI for Korea increased in both September and October, after declining for three consecutive months.
-As a result, its six-month growth rate has picked up slightly, although it is still well below that of early 2010.
-Meanwhile, The Conference Board CEI for Korea has decreased for the past three months, and its six-month growth rate has continued to slow.
-Taken together, the current behavior of the composite indexes and their components suggest that the weakness in current conditions may not last, but that economic growth will likely be modest in the near term.
+The Conference Board LEI for Korea has resumed its upward trend, after declining slightly in the middle of last year.
+In addition, its six-month growth rate has rebounded sharply.
+Meanwhile, The Conference Board CEI for Korea has also been increasing, although its six-month growth rate moderated somewhat from the first half of last year.
+Taken together, the current behavior of the composite indexes and their components suggest that economic expansion should continue in the near term.

 About The Conference Board Leading Economic Index® (LEI) for Korea

 The composite economic indexes are the key elements in an analytic system designed to signal peaks and troughs in the business cycle.
 The leading and coincident economic indexes are essentially composite averages of several individual leading or coincident indicators.
 They are constructed to summarize and reveal common turning point patterns in economic data in a clearer and more convincing manner than any individual component – primarily because they smooth out some of the volatility of individual components.